Paddling the River Avon to Bath

 We chose the less visited Doubtful Sound further south for a spot of rental kayaking.

 However you do it, getting to Doubtful Sound is a bit of an affort.
-First you cross the 35-km width of Lake Manapouri (above, map below) to a jetty at the west end alongside NZ’s biggest hydro electric scheme (left).
-Unseen below is a huge machine hall carved out of the granite housing the turbines
+First you cross the 35-km width of Lake Manapouri (pics above, map below) to a jetty at the west end, alongside NZ’s biggest hydro electric scheme (left).
+Unseen below is a huge machine hall carved out of the granite, housing the turbines

 Just about every South Island lake seems to have been repurposed for power generation, producing up to 85% of the island’s electricity.

-From the jetty a steep road leads over Wilmots Pass (above), then drops to the Deep Cove school camp at the eastern extent of Doubtful Sound, noted by Cook on his 1770 expedition.
+From the jetty a steep road leads over Wilmots Pass (above), then drops to the Deep Cove at the eastern extent of Doubtful Sound, noted by Cook on his 1770 expedition.
 This private road was originally built to serve the remote hydro construction from the sea.
-Once finished in the 70s, one and then another tailrace tunnel were carved through the granite 10-km from Lake Manapouri down into Doubtful Sound, the 180m-drop generating electricity for a smelter in town of Bluff, 150-km away.
-Five hundred cumecs of water rush out of the tunnels, which adds up to a cubic kilometre (a billion litres) every three weeks, freshening up the salty reach of Deep Cove.
+Once finished in the 1970s, one and then another tailrace tunnel was carved through the granite 10-km from Lake Manapouri to Doubtful Sound, the 180m-drop generating electricity for a smelter in town of Bluff, 150-km away.
+Five hundred cumecs (m³/sec) of water rush out of the tunnels, which adds up to a billion litres (1km³) every three weeks, freshening up the salty reach of Deep Cove with a couple of jetties and a hostel.

 We’d arrived after a not unusual spell of rain which saw 1000-foot waterfalls streaming down the slopes, fed by unseen tarns far above.
-By the the timne we headed back out of the valey a day later, they’d dried up.
+By the the time we headed out of the valley a day later, they’d dried up.

 This is the hydro scheme’s spillway, with a swift current running into the Sound.

 Our guide Blake explained there was no soil on these slopes.
-Once exposed by the retreating ice cap 12,000 years ago, lichen (algae-fungus) attracts moss, then ferns gain a footing and finally huge beech trees rise up, clinging to cracks in the rock and each other.
-Periodically they let go in a spectacular ‘treevalanche’, exposing a strip of bare rock and so the floral colonisation process resumes.
+Once exposed by the retreating ice cap 12,000 years ago, lichen (algae-fungus) attracted moss, then ferns gained a footing and finally huge beech trees rose up, clinging to cracks in the rock and each other.
+Periodically they let go in a spectacular ‘treevalanche’, exposing a strip of bare rock comonly seen, and so the floral colonisation process resumes.

-A service boat from Deep Cove jetty means kayak groups can be left or collected anywhere in the Sound in minutes, depending on the day’s winds.
-Our afternoon paddle saw us dropped off at the head of Halls Arm, 13km from Deep Cove.
+A service boat from Deep Cove jetty means kayak groups can be dropped off or collected anywhere in the Sound in minutes, depending on the day’s winds.
+Our afternoon paddle saw us left at the head of Halls Arm, 13km from Deep Cove.
 Down here only about fifty days a year are sunny, and we were lucky enough to grab two in a row.
-It was a bit disappointing to see passenger tour boats here too, but they kept their distance or provided fun wakes to bounce across.
+It was a bit disappointing to see passenger tour boats here, but they kept their distance or provided fun wakes to bounce across.

 In Halls Arm eight of us slipped into four Necky Amaruks, a discontinued 6.4m roto double from the 1990s, just 66cm wide but clocking in at 42 kilos.
-We probably last paddled a hardshell double along Croatia’s Kornati Islands, 30 years ago.
-The good thing with hardshells is you sit virtually on the floor and below the waterline, like a packraft but at nearly half the width, which means the boat is stable and fast, while still sitting low on the water and less prone to winds.
+We probably last paddled a hardshell double along Croatia’s Kornati Islands, some 30 years ago.
+The good thing with hardshells is you sit virtually on the floor and below the waterline, like a packraft but at nearly half the width.
+This means the boat is stable and fast, while still sitting low on the water and less prone to winds – the bane of much lighter and buoyant inflatables.

 Today I sat in the back with the rudder, but failed to adjust for comfort, which ended up disagreeing with my bad leg and bad back.
-Occasionally an Omnium would slip off the awkwardside peg – less thick soles are better.
-After flailing hopelessly trying to reconnect, I’d have to remove the skirt and reach in to unfold the peg.
+Occasionally an Omnium wet shoe would slip off the awkward side peg – less thick soles are better.
+After flailing hopelessly trying to reconnect my foot, I’d have to pulled back the skirt and reach in to unfold the peg.

 I’ve experimented with or had IKs with rudders, but in the end decided they weren’t essential for my sort of fair-weather day-trips (as opposed to overnighters, where you’ll get all sorts of weather when a rudder can help).

-By the time we got back to Deep Cove jetty after two 2-hour spells, me and a similarly older guy had to be winched out like sacks of wet wheat.
+By the time we got back to Deep Cove after two, 2-hour spells, me and another similarly older guy had to be winched out like sacks of wet wheat.
 The minimally-padded seats saw to that, not helped by the lack of a solid footrest for support.
-He and I were not the first to experience hardshell agony of course, but like bike saddles, you either get used to it or find one that suits you.
+He and I were not the first to experience this hardshell discomfort of course, but like bike saddles, you either get used to it or find one that suits you.

-Next day I grabbed the front seat and directed the Mrs to steerage.
+Next day I grabbed the front seat and directed the Mrs to the steerage area.
 This was much more like it!
 Solid foot placements and a great view.
-This time we paddled out of the Sound alongside Elizabeth Island, passing a textbook hanging valley carved out by a former side glacier.
+This time we paddled down the Sound alongside Elizabeth Island, passing a textbook hanging valley carved out by a former side glacier.

 Heading back up to Deep Cove we came across some of the troupe of bottlenose dolphins which inhabit the Sound.
-The pod passed right by our boats.
+The pod passed right by our boats, jumping and diving as they went.

 The last half hour turned into a slog.
-It wasn’t a headwind and it couldn’t be the meagre 2-m tide, which was on the turn.
-Which only left someone at Manapouri hydro turning the taps on full as the the ally smelter down in Bluff had a big order.
+It wasn’t a headwind and it couldn’t be the Sound’s meagre two-m tide, even though it was on the turn.
+Which only left Manapouri hydro turning the taps on full as the the ally smelter down in Bluff just got a big order in.

-Other than that, the tour’s pace was slow and the day after we both noted the lack of shoulder aches comon aftr a first paddle in ages.
+Other than that, the tour’s pace was slow and the day after we both noted the lack of shoulder aches common after a first paddle in ages.
 When we were in synch, the Necky zipped along at an easy 6kph or more.
-It would have been interesting to see how it or we handled in windier, choppier conditions.
+It would have been interesting to see how it – or we – handled windier, choppier conditions.

 It was great to paddle Fjordland and revisit to the dark side to revalidate my prefs.
 For the sort of paddling I enjoy, I’ll still take an IK or P.